surabhi-mahawar/docs/docs/UCI - Deployment.md

 ## 2 Prerequisites

 1. If you do not have docker set up, Please [install](https://docs.docker.com/compose/) and setup docker.
-2.

 ## 3. Steps to follow for first time installation
-1. Take pull from the deploy repository.
+1. Clone the deploy repository.

 ```
 git clone https://github.com/samagra-comms/deploy.git